John Moriarty (conductor)

+Early life and education

+Moriarty was born in Fall River, Massachusetts, on September 30, 1930.

 He received Bachelor of Music (1952) with highest honors and honorary Doctor of Music (1992) from the New England Conservatory of Music.
 He studied at Brandeis University and Mills College.
 He studied piano with Egon Petri, Paolo Denza, and Carlo Zecchi and French vocal literature with Pierre Bernac.
-He was chairman of the Opera Department at the New England Conservatory from 1989 to 2001.